xmos/ai_tools/docs/rst/flow.rst

 Cmake Setup
 -----------

-Cmake can be used to link the library onto your project.
+``CMake`` can be used to link the library onto your project.
 In that case you do not need to set the envrionement variable, as the cmake script will automatically find the library.
 The following CMakeLists.txt file can be used as a template to create the static library called ``tflite_micro`` for your project.

 .. code-block:: cmake